Jan-Ka/coms/README.md

 Now - two Days later this is my finished work.
 Take it for what it is - probably satire.

 I would have loved to replicate the same concise shell script in cmd or at least powershell but I could not so I accept my defeat.

+## From 17 to 10

+[ChristopherGLewis](https://github.com/ChristopherGLewis/PowerShellWebServers) unraveled the Mysteries of the HttpListener and brought us a Solution in 10 LoC while even managing to stay alive for a second request.
+Please see his repositories for more iterations and versions of the Script.